CS-3398-264/GriffinArmyRepo/sdd_template.md

 * Two player mode should be available for selection

-* A **FAQ** button should be shown on the title screen.
-This should either open a new in-game window or external website

 * Input from the mouse should work

 * Images from the chess pieces should show